tempDeployer/deployer/readme.md

 In order to get a basic development environment running the project should be imported in to Eclipse as a Maven project.
 You must update the contents of the deployer.properties file to the appropriate values for your system.

+copy vm_clone.rb to the any place and update deployer.properties with deployer.ruby.clone_script=location of file

 To run it right click on the following file:

 `deployer.launch`